rustyeddy/rustyeddy.com/content/software/testing.md

 Before any _release_ passes to a customer, the entire suite of _Acceptance Tests_ must **pass without fail**.

-Acceptance tests are _System Tests_ in that they will often involved co-ordination among two or more _sub-systems_ or _micro-services_ as we like to call them now.
+Acceptance tests are _System Tests_ in that they will often involve co-ordination among two or more _sub-systems_ or _micro-services_, as we like to call them now.
 For example, a database and inputs from a sensor are two _sub-systems_ that are frequently found in _embedded_ and _IoT_ style software projects.